 Credential stuffing is a subset of brute force attacks.
 While both these attacks follow some common themes, they have several noteworthy differences.

-The way bots are programmed in credential stuffing and brute force attacks also differ.
-While credential stuffing bots are programmed to try the same username-password combination across a variety of sites, brute force bots are programmed to try multiple username-password combinations on the same site.
+How bots are programmed in credential stuffing and brute force attacks also differ.
+While credential stuffing bots are programmed to try the same username-password combination across various sites, brute force bots are programmed to try multiple username-password combinations on the same site.

-Despite the above differences, the big commonality between credential stuffing and brute force attacks is that they both exploit the inherent weakness of passwords as an authentication method.
-While brute force attacks are based on the premise that people use common phrases and strings as passwords, credential stuffing relies on the assumption that people reuse passwords across accounts.
+Credential stuffing and brute force attacks share one key similarity.
+They both exploit passwords' inherent weaknesses.
+Passwords are a flawed authentication method.
+Brute force attacks assume people use common phrases as passwords.
+Credential stuffing relies on the assumption that people reuse passwords across accounts.

 Credential stuffing vs credential harvesting